MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

             string title = intent.GetStringExtra(AndroidNotificationManager.TitleKey);
             string message = intent.GetStringExtra(AndroidNotificationManager.MessageKey);

+            AndroidNotificationManager manager = AndroidNotificationManager.Instance ?? new AndroidNotificationManager();
-            AndroidNotificationManager.Instance.Show(title, message);
+            manager.Show(title, message);
         }
     }
 }
 ```

 > [!IMPORTANT]
 > By default, notifications scheduled using the `AlarmManager` class will not survive device restart.
 However, you can design your application to automatically reschedule notifications if the device is restarted.
-For more information, see [Start an alarm when the device restarts](https://developer.android.com/training/scheduling/alarms#boot) in [Schedule repeating alarms](https://developer.android.com/training/scheduling/alarms) on developer.android.com.
+For more information, [Start an alarm when the device restarts](https://developer.android.com/training/scheduling/alarms#boot) in [Schedule repeating alarms](https://developer.android.com/training/scheduling/alarms) on developer.android.com, and the [sample](/samples/xamarin/xamarin-forms-samples/local-notifications).
 For information about background processing on Android, see [Guide to background processing](https://developer.android.com/guide/background) on developer.android.com.

 For more information about broadcast receivers, see [Broadcast Receivers in Xamarin.Android](~/android/app-fundamentals/broadcast-receivers.md).